naviserver-project/nsshell/README.md

 Configuration:
 --------------

-In order to configure WebSockets, add the following lines to the config file of NaviServer.
+In order to configure an interactive shell module, add the following lines to the config file of NaviServer.

     ns_section "ns/server/${server}/module/websocket/shell" {
         ns_param    urls                /shell